 About the Founder

-Firstly, I am only the first, there will be many more Founders passionately developing the KIndaVillage concept, making it a legacy for all those wishing for a more just life.
+Firstly, and I am only the first, there will be many more Founders passionately developing the KindaVillage concept, making it a legacy for all those wishing for a more just life.
 Each will have their own passions for Social Justice.
 I hope to be superseded soon as I have some catching up to do with the front-line kindness.
-I also wish to become a more worthy and professional trustee for tMK
+I also wish to become a more worthy and professional trustee for tMK.

 I hold a lifetime quest to establish a self-funded sustainable community, a catalyst for global expansion without ownership.
 Securing the sustainability through ethical Social Enterprises, businesses that offer ‘Kindness Warriors’ purposeful employment, affordable housing and projects serving their instinctive need to care and return kindness through the community.
 The KindaVillage is that vehicle, a community demonstrating the wealth in sufficiency for a healthy, happy, purposeful life from birth to a contented death.

 What compromise on ethics is the big question for me?
 Ethics that inspire but don’t alienate, ethics that enable us to touch the most and lead into transition, just like myself.
-The overall concept of tMK is a pragmatic one so we can serve the passions of many sectors and we take a ground that can best serve these sectors, penetrating the mechanisms that we often most dislike so we may influence change from within, starting with compromise, not purism, although we support the drive towards that goal.
+The overall concept of tMK is a pragmatic one so we can best serve the passions of many sectors, penetrating the mechanisms that we often most dislike so we may influence change from within; starting with compromise, not purism, although we support the drive towards that goal.

 With the power of kindness we can inspire a change in belief and educational systems, we can slowly open closed minds, we can stimulate vision and a courage to make change towards a respectful life for all.
 I personally need to slow the drive and focus on kindness to myself and those closest in delivering this legacy.

 The KindaVillage is on offer to those who wish for personal well-being, community and to serve social justice.